janit/TypeScriptGeneratorBundle/README.md

 TypeScript Interface Generator Bundle
 ======

 A Symfony bundle that adds a command to extract [TypeScript interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) from PHP classes.
 Based on [the example from Martin Vseticka](https://stackoverflow.com/questions/33176888/export-php-interface-to-typescript-interface-or-vice-versa?answertab=votes#tab-top) this bundle uses [the PHP-Parser library](https://github.com/nikic/PHP-Parser) and annotations.
+This is currently very basic feature wise, but it does work.

 TypeScript is a superscript of JavaScript that adds strong typing and other features on top of JS.
 Automatically generated classes can be useful, for example when using a simple JSON API to communicate to a JavaScript client.
 This way you can get typing for your API responses in an easy way.

-This is currently very basic feature wise.
-It is also tightly coupled to the Symfony Framework, but could be extracted.
+This is currently tightly coupled to the Symfony Framework, but could be extracted.
 Feel free to build on this or use as inspiration to build something completely different.

 ## Installation